peter2520/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

-Collaborated with: Yi-Ru Pei (yp329@cornell.edu)
+**Collaborated with: Yi-Ru Pei (yp329@cornell.edu)**

 In the part 2, we also brainstorm the additional features for our system and the script together.
 Second, we asked two participants to interact with our system.
-After finishing the brainstorming, Tsung-Yin contributed the code of text to speech and the face detection using webcam ; Yi-Ru was responsible for drawing the new storyboards.
+After finishing the brainstorming, Tsung-Yin contributed the code of text to speech and the face detection using webcam; Yi-Ru was responsible for drawing the new storyboards.

 **Additional Dialogue: Our system provides weather information for the tourists who want to go to Roosevelt Island**